dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 684K rows, 45 columns, and has a size of 220.4 MB.
 Each row represents the information for a tree living in NYC.

+## Chosen Spark API for Answering Analytical Questions

+I chose to use the Spark DataFrames API for my analysis.
+The Spark DataFrames API is similar to relational tables in SQL, however it also provides a programmatic API allowing for more flexibility in query expressiveness, query testing, and is extensible.
+Additionally, the datasets that we will be using for our analysis are in a format that can be easily worked with using DataFrames.
+For example our data is in a tabular format with columns and rows, which is how data is represented in DataFrames.
+Additionally, DataFrames inherits all of the properties of RDDs such as read only, fault tolerance, caching, and lazy execution but with the additional data storage optimizations, code generation, query planner, and abstraction.

 ## Loading Datasets

 In the beforeAll() function, all four CSV files are read in as as